 P90X vs. Insanity

-We have seen the Beachbody Insanity and P90X work out infomercials on late night TV, but how many of us know which program is a better fit for our personal fitness needs.
-We are going to face off Beachbody Insanity vs. P90X to see which program is right for you.
+We have seen the Beachbody Insanity and P90X workout infomercials on late-night TV, but how many of us know which program is a better fit for our personal fitness needs.
+We are going to compare Beachbody Insanity vs. P90X to see which program is right for you.

 Insanity is considered by many to be an alternative or follow up to the popular P90X workout program by Beachbody.
 There is a significant difference between P90X and Insanity.
-Insanity is a cardio intense workout plan that utilizes interval training to get you the "best workout of your life" where P90X is a program that incorporates cardio but focuses more on strength training using dumbbells, pull ups and your own body weight to provide the resistance needed to build muscle and burn calories.
+Insanity is a cardio intense workout plan that utilizes interval training to get you the "best workout of your life" whereas P90X is a program that incorporates cardio but focuses more on strength training using dumbbells, pull-ups, and your own body weight to provide the resistance needed to build muscle and burn calories.

 What Is P90X?

 A quick description of the P90X workout consists of the following:

 - 3 of those days are strength training